Laith97/Medicine-AI/ADMIN_SYSTEM.md

 ### User Management
 - **View All Users**: Paginated list of all system users with their details
-- **Create New User**: Form to create new users with optional admin privileges
+- **Create New User**: Form to create new users (regular users only)
-- **Edit User**: Update user information including name, email, password, and admin status
+- **Edit User**: Update user information including name, email, password, and role
 - **View User Details**: Detailed view of individual users with statistics and activity
-- **Toggle Admin Status**: Promote/demote users to/from admin role
 - **Delete Users**: Remove users from the system (with safety checks)

 ### Security Features
-- **Admin Middleware**: Protects admin routes from unauthorized access
+- **Admin Middleware**: Protects admin routes from unauthorized access using separate admin guard
-- **Self-Protection**: Admins cannot delete themselves or remove their own admin privileges
+- **Separate Admin Authentication**: Admins use a separate authentication system with their own login
-- **Role-Based Access**: Only admin users can access admin functionality
+- **Role-Based Access**: Only authenticated admin users can access admin functionality

 ## Admin Routes

 All admin routes are prefixed with `/admin` and protected by authentication and admin middleware:

+### Authentication Routes
+- `GET /admin/login` - Admin login form
+- `POST /admin/login` - Admin login handler
+- `POST /admin/logout` - Admin logout

+### Admin Panel Routes
 - `GET /admin/dashboard` - Admin dashboard
 - `GET /admin/users` - List all users
 - `GET /admin/users/create` - Create new user form